Train reporting number (Australia): Other numbering

 Other systems are used for passenger trains, light engines, maintenance trains or heritage trains.
 They are detailed in the relevant Train Operating Manual, but are consistent with those used in the numbering systems of the state's own rail operator.

 New South Wales

-There are two other rail network administrators in New South Wales: the John Holland Group for the Country Rail Network, and Sydney Trains for the metropolitan network bounded by Berowra, Emu Plains, Macarthur and Waterfall.
+There are two other rail network administrators in New South Wales: UGL for the Country Rail Network, and Sydney Trains for the metropolitan network bounded by Berowra, Emu Plains, Macarthur and Waterfall.

 Source for all information in this section:

 NSW Country Rail Network

 The NSW Country Rail Network numbering system is a continuation of the system developed over time by the NSW Government Railways and its successors.
-It is currently managed by John Holland, though numbering remains the property of Transport for New South Wales.
+It is currently managed by UGL, though numbering remains the property of Transport for NSW.

 Train numbers on the NSW Country Rail Network use a four-number system for freight trains.

 As with the national system, there are specific numbers for passenger trains, heritage trains and maintenance/inspection trains.
 Interstate trains and coal network trains are numbered as per the National Interstate network numbering above.